TRACER-LULab/Hyperelastics.jl/joss/paper.md

 # Summary

-The modelling of hyperelastic materials is of paramount importance for research areas including: soft robotics, cancer screening, and automobile tire modelling.
-The challenge in hyperelastic material modelling arises from the variety of material models available for predicting the stress-stretch behavior of the material.
-Commonly, the strain energy density (SED) function (SEDF) is used to predict the energy stored in the material.
-Derivatives of the SEDF provide measures for the stress-stretch relationship.
-The further challenge arises as the derivatives are often hand-derived and implemented in a finite element method software.
-The problem of hyperelastic material moodelling requires a high-performance set of SEDFs and the tools required to calibrate the models to material tests. `Hyperelastics.jl` is a Julia  [@Bezanson2017] package containing 70+ analytical SEDF along with 3 data-driven methods for predicting the force-deformation behavior.
+`Hyperelastics.jl` is a Julia [@Bezanson2017]  implementation for the largest (70+) collection of hyperelastic material models.
+The package provides a set of analytical and data-driven strain energy density functions (SEDF) and the tools required to calibrate the models to material tests.
+The package is designed to leverage multiple-dispatch to define a common set of functions for calculating the SEDF, Second Piola Kirchoff stress tensor, and the Cauchy stress tensor.
+The package provides: 1) a material model library that is AD compatible and 2) a set of extensible methods for easily defining and testing new material models.
+The package leverages the `ContinuumMechanicsBase.jl` pacakge for defining the continuum scale quantities and their corresponding relationships.

 # Statement of need

+The development of `Hyperelastics.jl` began as a study of the accuracy for a variety of material models for a set of experimental data.
+Often, researcher rely on custom implementations of material models and the data fitting process to find material parameters that match their experimental data.

 `Hyperelastics.jl` is part of the Multi-Scale Material Modelling ($M^3$) Suite being developed in the Translational Robotics and Controls Engineering Research (TRACER) Lab at Liberty University.
 A pure Julia implementation allows for the use of automatic differentiation (AD) packages to calculate the partial derivatives of the SEDF. `Hyperelastics.jl` is designed to leverage multiple-dispatch to define a common set of functions for calculating the SED, Second Piola Kirchoff Stress Tensor, and the Cauchy Stress Tensor.
 The package provides: 1) a material model library that is AD compatible and 2) a set of extensible methods for easily defining and testing new material models.